-31 Financial risk management objectives and policies
+35 Financial risk management objectives and policies

-The company's principal financial liabilities, comprise of borrowings, trade payables and expenses payable.
+The company's principal financial liabilities, comprise of loans and borrowings.
 The main purpose of these financial liabilities is to finance the operations of the company.
-The company's principal financial assets include cash and cash equivalents, investments and current account with the bank that derive directly from operations and investments.
+The company's principal financial assets include advances, trade receivable, cash and cash equivalent and term deposits with the bank that derive directly from operations.